 THE DOG BROTHERS

 Meeting to celebrate the DVD’s success, The Dogs Brothers were born.
-Given that FremantleMedia’s release of The Straw Dogs became an instant best-seller in Britain, the Dog Brothers were asked to do commentaries on the majority of Peckinpah’s films as they became available on DVD.
+Given that FremantleMedia’s release of The Straw Dogs had become an instant best-seller in Britain, Nick was able to book the Dog Brothers to do audio commentaries on the majority of Peckinpah’s films as they became available on DVD.

 To date, The Dog Brothers have done the audio commentaries on the following Peckinpah DVDs: